byui-cse/cse251-course/week03/prepare.md

 After thread global_var = 123456
 ```

 In the output, you see that the thread was able to change the global variable while the process wasn't.
 This is because the process, when created, gets it's own GIL and it's own copy of `global_var`.
 This is different than the `global_var` in the main thread.
 This is why it doesn't change.
-Other reason not to use global variables.
+Another reason not to use global variables.

 ## Process Pool and Map() function

 [Python Documentation](https://docs.python.org/3/library/multiprocessing.html#module-multiprocessing.pool)

-The pool feature of the multiprocessing package allows you to indicate the run of processes that you want to use for a parallel section of your program.
+The pool feature of the multiprocessing package allows you to indicate the number of processes that you want to use for a parallel section of your program.

 Break down of the following example: